He Bingyan: Early life

 In October 1932, He Bingyan led the 3rd Red Army out of the Nationalist Encirclement.
-However, due to the internal “revisionist” purges in 1933, he was jailed for a brief amount of time before being released by He Long.
+However, due to the internal “revisionist” and “left-lean” purges in 1933, he was jailed for a brief amount of time before being released by He Long.
 After his release, he was appointed as the Chief of the Recruit Brigade.
 In the same year, his father, He Xuewen died in battle at Hefeng County.

 In November 1935, he was named as the Commander of the 5th Division in the 2nd Red Army to lead the forces in the Long March.
 During a battle in Suining County, Hunan, He Bingyan was hit by a bullet in the arm which was amputated without anesthetic.
 After rendezvous with the main army forces, he was sent to Xi'an Guangren Hospital for treatment.

 During the Second Sino-Japanese War

 Following the outbreak of war, he was the commander of the 358th Brigade of He Long's 120th Division in the Eighth Route Army.
 He initially led it in skirmishes and guerrilla attacks, like the Ambush of Yanmen Pass on 18–21 October 1937, during the Battle of Xinkou in northern Shanxi.
 In December 1938, he served as a detachment leader in the 120th Division, actively working with Political Commissar Yu Qiuli to expand the army's area of influence across the northern banks of the Qing River.
-In winter, He Bingyan led a detachment into Jizhong and successively conducted battles in Lianzikou and Bei Biaoqiao, smashing a 3-way encirclement by the Japanese army.
+In winter, He Bingyan led a detachment into Jizhong and successively conducted battles in Lianzikou and Bei Biaoqiao, smashing a 3-layer encirclement by the Imperial Japanese army.